mPemba/to-do-list/README.md

-# To Do List
+# To Do List App

 This is a simple To-Do List application.
 You can add items, mark them as complete, update their titles/descriptions and delete them.

-> Built with React, Node, and a Firestore DB
+> Built with React, Node, and a Firestore DB 😎

+You will find the Node server, endpoints and DB connection in `/server/src/`.

+The React components are in `/src/components/` and the other frontend functionality is in `/src/lib/`.

 ## Get Started